BoiLMa/AntSimulation/readme.md

 ## Technical

-When the game starts a for each loops starts which instantiates the ants.
+When the game starts a for each loop starts which instantiates the ants.
 The ant gameObjects are added to an instance of the Ant class.
 Every ant gets added to a list called antList.
 A foreach loop runs in the Update function with a switch case that controls the ants.
 There are 2 states; Wandering and Collecting.